author avatar

 2. M.2 SSD

-M.2 SSD Is a specification for internally mounted computer expansion cards and associated connectors, especially for small ultrabooks and tablets.
-M.2 has more flexible physical specifications, coming in different widths and lengths.
-Compared with SATA solid-state drives, M.2 solid-state drives are smaller in size and have faster interface transmission speeds.
-M.2 solid-state drives are divided into SATA and PCI-E. The corresponding protocols are AHCI and NVMe.
-Although the two look the same, their performance is very different.
-SSDs that support the NVMe protocol will have a better performance experience than those that support the AHCI protocol, with faster transmission speed and low latency.
-Usually, solid-state drives that support the NVMe protocol will have the NVM Express logo on the outer box of the hard drive or on the product label.
-0KJfcZM6ND
+M.2 SSD is a specification for internally mounted computer expansion cards and connectors, especially for small ultrabooks and tablets.
+M.2 SSDs are smaller in size and have faster interface transmission speeds compared to SATA SSDs.
+They are divided into SATA and PCI-E, with corresponding protocols AHCI and NVMe.
+NVMe SSDs provide better performance with faster transmission speed and low latency.
+Look for the NVM Express logo on the outer box or product label to identify NVMe-compatible SSDs.

 How to correctly install a solid state drive